Tearnote/gamecraft-website/README.md

    - `assets/css`: CSS files
    - `assets/images`: WebP images served by the HTML pages
    - `assets/icons`: SVG images used as icons by the HTML pages
+   - `assets/audio`: Opus audio playable on HTML pages, with MP3 version as fallback
    - `doc`: Additional Markdown files, PNG images used by Markdown files, any additional documentation files

 </details>